Theo-Chamalis/QRPushToTalk/README.md

 Building on GNU/Linux
 ---------------------

-Make sure you have the following installed on your linux machine: Android Studio, Oracle java 8, ant, awk, make, git, the Android SDK and the Android NDK.
-Then fork the original github project created by Andrew Comminos at https://github.com/Morlunk/Plumble and execute the commands below:
+Make sure you have the following installed on your linux machine: Android Studio, Oracle java, ant, awk, make, git, the Android SDK and the Android NDK.
+Then fork or download the original github project created by Andrew Comminos at https://github.com/Morlunk/Plumble and execute the commands below:

     git submodule update --init --recursive
     ndk-build -C libraries/Jumble/src/main/jni/